-There are three ways to study medicine in Israel.
+There are two ways to study medicine in Israel:

 While Israel currently has 3 international schools of Medicine at Sackler School of Medicine at Tel Aviv University, The Technion American Medical School and The Medical School for International Health at Ben Gurion University, these programs will be permanently closed for enrollment as of the fall of 2023.
 Please refer to this article for more information.

 Ben Gurion University is keeping its English-language Medical School open for Olim only.
 More information is here.
 The acceptance criteria are here.

 Different programs have different acceptance criteria and some may require you to come in for a placement test.
 All medical school programs will require you to attend a face-to-face individual interview and participate in a group interview.